novakov-alexey-zz/old-novakov-alexey.github.io/content/algorithms-max-sum-in-array/index.md

 ### Task

-There is one array as input and another array as ouput.
+There is one array as input and another array as output.
 See test examples below:

 ```scala
 // Given